LupaDevStudio/Geozzle/README.md

 ## Requests to *Wikidata*

-All our requests are implemented in python in the `tools/sparql.py` file.
-Their results are stored in `resources/queries`.
-We used to main request on Wikidata for this game :
+All our requests are implemented in Python in the `tools/sparql.py` file.
+We used two main requests on Wikidata for this game:

 - a request to get all countries of each continent
 - a request to get all available clues of a country

 ### Request to get all countries of each continent

 This request is implemented in the `request_countries_continent` function.
-The results are store in `resources/queries/continents` in the form of JSON files.
-We created two files for each continent : one for French and one for English.
+The results are stored in `resources/queries/continents` in the form of JSON files.
+We created two files for each continent: one for French and one for English.
 Each file is a dictionary containing the Wikidata code and name of each country.

 This request is created as follow : for a continent, we gather every countries and states, then remove any instance of 'fictional country', 'fictional state', 'historical country', 'disputed country', or any of their subclasses.
-This allowed us to have the the cleanest list of countries with minimal post-processing required.
+This allowed us to have the cleanest list of countries with minimal post-processing required.

 For our post-processing, we created the `resources/queries/continents/exceptions.json` file.
 It contains two dictionaries: one for countries to remove (to_remove), which includes the codes of countries to be excluded for each continent, and another for countries to add (to_add), which lists additional codes and country names to include in our JSON files.

 For example, China and Taiwan were excluded in our initial request as they are both disputed countries.
 We manually added them during the post-processing.

-This `exceptions.json`in used in the `request_countries_continent` function to adjust the lists of countries accordingly.
+This `exceptions.json` is used in the `request_countries_continent` function (in `sparql.py`) to adjust the lists of countries accordingly.

 These JSON files are generated ahead of gaming.
 You can recreated them by running the sparql.py file, specifying the language argument as either French ('fr') or English ('en').